-- 14. (1) Any person who enters the Islands in response to a request made by the Authority for the appearance of that person in accordance with Article 7(18) or under a law corresponding to this Act shall not be subject, while in the Islands, to service of any process or subjected to any restriction of his personal liberty by reason of any act or conviction in the Islands prior to his departure from the territory of the requested Party. - (2) Subsection (1) shall cease to apply ten days after that person has been notified in writing by the Authority that his presence is no longer required in the Islands or, if that person has earlier left the Islands, that that person is not required by the Authority to return for the purposes of a request. - (3) For the purposes of subsection (2), notification in writing shall be deemed to have been given to a person three days after the dispatch by post to that person of such notification to his last known address.
+- 14. (1) Any person who enters the Islands in response to a request made by the Authority for the appearance of that person in accordance with Article 7(18) or under a law corresponding to this Act shall not be subject, while in the Islands, to service of any process or subjected to any restriction of that person's personal liberty by reason of any act or conviction in the Islands prior to that person's departure from the territory of the requested Party. - (2) Subsection (1) shall cease to apply ten days after that person has been notified in writing by the Authority that that person's presence is no longer required in the Islands or, if that person has earlier left the Islands, that that person is not required by the Authority to return for the purposes of a request. - (3) For the purposes of subsection (2), notification in writing shall be deemed to have been given to a person three days after the dispatch by post to that person of such notification to that person's last known address.